 - All students should have equal access to an education that maximizes their individual potential.

-Please see the complete Beliefs and Policies of the National School Board Association, including information about:
+Please see the complete Beliefs of the National School Board Association, including information about:

 - Control and support of public schools.